codurance/site/_posts/2015-11-25-Property-based-testing-FsCheck-Resharper-NCrunch-Visual-Studio-2013.md

 The above is the reason why I am exploring Property Based Testing; I like to think about it as *"Let the machine do the heavy lifting for you"* or as [John Huges] says *"Don't write tests, generate them"*.

 I am not claiming that you should stop writing unit tests.
 I find that when driving the design [Outside-in] hence declaring the relations between my components, unit tests are the tool to use.
-However I sometimes want to discover deeper properties of my domain, and sometimes I am faced with features that have more edge cases than my brain could handle.
+Sometimes when I want to discover deeper properties of my domain, I am faced with features that have more edge cases than my brain could handle.
 In such cases, generating a wide array of inputs to test my program is appealing; this is where I think property testing becomes a viable tool.